 Test and Tag is a method of ensuring compliance with Australian WHS and Electrical Safety regulations and workplace safety.
 Electrical Test and Tag is a process of carefully visually inspecting each appliance for damage to flex, connections, guards, covers and plug by a competent technician.
 Once the technician is assured the item is safe to electrically inspect, the item’s insulation, earthing and polarity may be tested to ensure it is electrically safe.

-Portable appliances such as power tools and kettles are items that are most frequently handled by workers are also the most open to abuse and hostile environmental conditions – which can cause them to become electrically unsafe.
+Portable electrical appliances such as power tools and kettles are items that are most frequently handled by workers are also the most open to abuse and hostile environmental conditions – which can cause them to become electrically unsafe.
 Having electrical equipment system for test and tag in a workplace can be a confusing task.
 This can be more costly when the person completing the test does not understand the legal requirements and needlessly test equipment that does not meet the requirements.
 For example, testing a USB lead used to charge a mobile phone.
 Each State has similar details on this electrical testing.
 Queensland is completely different due to the different rules under the Electrical Safety Act, introduced in 2002.

 The AS/NZS 3760 is the Australian Standard that provides guidelines and regulations for the test for electrical safety of appliances.
 It sets out recommendations to issues such as testing intervals, defines who can test with the general guidelines.
 The Work Health and Safety Officer course (WHSO) includes the electrical requirements for workplaces along with numerous other safety related topics.

 - Rural, and